 Aspirin can be used to treat mild to moderate pain, inflammation and fever.
 It is also considered an NSAID, or a non-steroidal anti-inflammatory drug.
 When taken for a short period of time in lower doses, aspirin typically provides sufficient relief from pain.
 Higher dosages taken over longer stretches of time can build up and reduce inflammation more effectively.
 Aspirin has also been found to benefit people with cardiovascular problems, helping to reduce the risk of stroke and heart attack.
 Before taking aspirin or any drug, it is best to always consult with your physician first.

 While aspirin is considered one of the safer over-the-counter or prescription-strength drugs available, serious side effects can sometimes develop, such as:

 Laser Spine Institute

-While aspirin may be often recommended as a treatment for back and neck pain, its use may not effectively alleviate the symptoms associated with some spinal conditions.
-Laser Spine Institute has helped tens of thousands of people find relief from back and neck pain through the use of advanced endoscopic techniques.
-Our orthopedic experts use these safe and effective techniques to perform a variety of minimally invasive procedures on a convenient, outpatient basis.
-Contact Laser Spine Institute for more information and you’ll receive a complimentary review of your MRI or CT scan.
+While aspirin may be often recommended as a treatment for neck and back pain, its use may not effectively alleviate the symptoms associated with some spinal conditions.
+Laser Spine Institute has helped tens of thousands of people find relief from neck and back pain through the use of advanced, minimally invasive techniques.
+We use these more effective techniques to perform a variety of minimally invasive procedures on a convenient, outpatient basis.
+Contact Laser Spine Institute for more information.